Fevol/obsidian-translate/README.md

 ### Security
-Please be aware that your API keys are stored in plain text by default, and can be accessed by anyone with access to your vault.
+Please be aware that your API keys are stored in plain text by default, and can be accessed by anyone that has access to your vault.
 If you wish to keep your API keys private, you can enable the option to encrypt them with a password under `General Settings`, or choose to only store them on the device itself (without storing them in the plugin data).

-Note that the plugin cannot guarantee that your

 ---